godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				3. Slot: Random Tiered Perk
 				4. Slot: Random Behemoth-Specific Perk
 	- Secondary and Tertiary Weapons
+		- Unlocked via Company progression.
 		- 1 from each Weight Class
+		-
 	- Alternatively, you can unlock a "super move" instead of a new weapon.